 14. Stella Jean

-Get to know Sami Miró Vintage: Sami Miró is the queen of re-worked vintage, as we're sure her celebrity fans like Selena Gomez and Bella Hadid would attest.
-The L.A.-based designer is laser-focused on sustainability and her limited-run clothing line is made solely from vintage and recycled fabrics.
+Get to know Sami Miro Vintage: Sami Miró is the queen of reworked vintage, as we're sure her celebrity fans, including Selena Gomez and Bella Hadid, would attest.
+The L.A.-based designer is laser-focused on sustainability, and her limited-run clothing line is made solely from vintage and recycled fabrics.

 16. Victor Glemaud